vipin018/3d-Game/README.md

 *   **Volumetric Fog:** Experience realistic, height-based volumetric fog that adds depth and atmosphere to the scene.
 *   **Rain and Splashes:** Watch as rain falls from the sky and creates splashes on the ground.
 *   **Third-Person Camera:** The camera follows the character as you navigate the environment.
+*   **3D Minimap:** A 3D minimap in the top-left corner displays a top-down view of the city and the character's real-time position.
 *   **GUI Controls:** A `lil-gui` panel allows you to tweak various settings in real-time.

 ## File Structure